 Stay at Hyatt Regency Kyoto for 3 nights

 The Highlights of Japan itinerary ends in Kyoto, where you will spend 3 days in the ‘cultural capital’, embarking on tours to the highlights that make the city famous.
-Have a private dinner with a geisha, visit beautiful gardens with miniature ponds and bridges, cycle around the city soaking up the atmosphere, and even visit a local home to learn the ancient art of origami.
+Enjoy a unique tea ceremony, an integral part of Japanese culture and cycle around the city soaking up the atmosphere.

 When to go